docker/docs/enterprise/upgrade.md

 2. Upgrade the Docker Engine on that node.
 3. Make the node available again.

-If you do this sequentially for every node, you'll be able to upgrade with no application downtime.
+If you do this sequentially for every node, you can upgrade with no application downtime.
 When upgrading manager nodes, make sure the upgrade of a node finishes before you start upgrading the next node.
 Upgrading multiple manager nodes at the same